 To build mobile apps that achieve Industry 4.0, manufacturers must choose an app development platform with sophisticated data integration capabilities and room to grow.

 Alpha TransForm is quality management software designed to help manufacturers digitally transform their quality control and quality assurance processes.
 Alpha TransForm allows manufacturing employees to craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
-The company has a range of solutions, including quality control and quality assurance.
+The company has a range of quality management solutions, including quality control and quality assurance.

 Apps built with Alpha Transform can then tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action or trigger order replacement.
 You can build your own app or give one of our manufacturing apps a try: for example, our 5S Lean Audit app, our Gemba Walk App or our Non-Conformance Report Template.